By Kara Sherrer

 What exactly is a “MBA-level” class?

 Nearly all the professors who teach the MSF courses also teach MBA classes, and due to the tight-knit Owen community, MSF students build personal relationships with the faculty during their time here.
 “Because of the small size of the program, you get to know the faculty members.
-And they know you,” Clark said.
+And they know you,” Wilkerson said.

 Furthermore, many of the MSF elective classes also enroll MBA candidates, so MSF students work alongside them in teams, learning from the MBAs’ more extensive work experience.
-“The MBAs can provide career advice, because they’re coming from the jobs that our MSF students want,” Clark added.
+“The MBAs can provide career advice, because they’re coming from the jobs that our MSF students want,” Wilkerson added.

 What resources are offered beyond classes and career management?